Scottsdale Family Law Mediation Attorneys

 The parties attend joint negotiation sessions about once a month.
 During these sessions, they discuss various emotional and financial issues.
 If outside experts are needed, such as accountants or real estate appraisers, the parties proportionally divide the cost.
 Frequently, collaborative law resolves even bitterly-contested divorces in as little as six or eight meetings.

 Mediation is not always successful, but it is usually at least worth a try.
-For a free consultation with an experienced family law attorney in Phoenix, contact Stratton Family Law.
+For a free consultation with an experienced family law attorney in Scottsdale, contact Stratton Family Law.
 After-hours visits are available.